 A non-service connected disability is a disabling injury or illness that is not related to your work or an on-duty disability.
-If you suffer a non-service connected disability, your benefit will be calculated by the pension benefit formula: 3% times Average Computation Pay times years of Pension Service.

-If you have fewer than 20 years of Pension Service, a partial year is counted as a full year of Pension Service.
+If you suffer a non-service connected disability, your benefit will be calculated by the pension benefit formula with the service multiplier based on your years of Pension Service.
+If you have fewer than 20 years of pension service, a partial year is counted as a full year of Pension Service.

-If you have fewer than 36 months of Computation Pay at the time you apply for non-service connected disability benefits, your disability benefit will be based on the average of your Computation Pay during your entire Pension Service.
+If you have fewer than 60 months of Computation Pay at the time you apply for non-service connected disability benefits, your disability benefit will be based on the average of your Computation Pay during your entire Pension Service.